Political Archives Act

 Article 1

-This Act is enacted in order to: (a) establish a system for access to political archives that is in line with the spirit of transitional justice while paying due attention to the privacy concerns of parties to the subject matter of archives; (b) promote historical research and transitional justice education focusing on such topics as authoritarian systems, national mobilization, martial law, the Period of National Mobilization for Suppression of the Communist Rebellion, and the February 28 Incident; (c) disclose truths and spur social reconciliation; and (d) administer acquisition, organization, and preservation of political archives, access thereto, and related research and education.
+This Act is enacted in order to: (a) establish a system for access to political archives that is in line with the spirit of transitional justice while paying due attention to the privacy concerns of parties to the subject matter of archives; (b) promote historical research and transitional justice education focusing on such topics as authoritarian systems, national general mobilization, martial law, the period of national mobilization in suppression of communist rebellion, and the February 28 Incident; (c) disclose truths and spur social reconciliation; and (d) administer acquisition, organization, and preservation of political archives, access thereto, and related research and education.

 Article 2

-The competent authority under this Act is the National Development Council.
+The competent authority of this Act is the National Development Council.

-Acquisition, organization, and preservation of political archives, and access thereto, shall be administered by the National Archives Administration, National Development Council (hereinafter, "NAA").
-Research, publishing, exhibition, and education outreach activities pertaining to political archives shall be administered by the Ministry of Culture in consultation with related government agencies (institutions).
+Acquisition, organization, and preservation of political archives, and access thereto, shall be administered by the National Archives Administration, National Development Council (hereinafter referred to as the NAA).
+Research, publishing, exhibition, and education outreach activities pertaining to political archives shall be implemented by the Ministry of Culture in consultation with related government agencies (institutions).

 Article 3